asmadotgh/neural_chat_web/README.md

-# Dialog Project Django Server
+# Neural Chat Web

 ## Preparation - Key Concepts

-This is the server portion of the Dialog Chatbots project.
-It is expected to be accompanied by a separate repository containing the chatbots themselves.
+This is the Django server portion of the Neural Chat project and is accompanied by another [**repository including our open-sourced dialog models**](https://github.com/natashamjaques/neural_chat).
 The system is engineered such that the two repositories can be maintained separately.
+You can interact with our models here: **http://neural.chat**.

 The project is written in Django and contains setup and deployment scripts to configure Nginx, uWSGI, MySQL on a Unix environment.